minghongx/year2-project/README.md

 Folder / File | Description
 :---: | :---
+📂docs | From where GitHub Pages site is built.
+📂hexo | Hexo manages the project website here and publishes website to 📂docs.
 📜.editorconfig | EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
 📂preamble | Where preliminary or preparatory statements are placed.
 📜packages.tex | Where package-importing statements are placed.